The extremal point process for branching random walk with stretched exponential displacements: Decoupling

 Equivalently, $f_{n-j_n}(z_n) \sim g_{n-j_n}(z_n)$ for any choice of $x_n \in H_n$ and $j_n \in J_n$.
 Put

 where $z_n^*$ is any sequence of real numbers that is regularly varying with index strictly less than $2-1/r$ if $r > 2/3$ and less than $1/r-1/2$ if $r \leq 2/3$.
 Finally for $x_n \in H_n$ we write

 Theorem~\ref{thm:5:LD} given below states that the probability that $S_n$ exceeds $x_n\in H_n$ decays as $ne^{-I(x_n)}$.
 The form of $I(x_n)$ can be heuristically derived in the following way.
 Write $S_n = N_n+S_n-N_n$.
 Then $S_n-N_n$ can be seen as the sum of $n-1$ of the $X_k's$ that are not the maximal among $X_1, \ldots , X_n$.
 In other words. $S_n-N_n$ is the sum of typical values $X_1, \ldots X_n$ and $N_n$ is the one atypical value among $X_1, \ldots , X_n$.
 Now the event $\{ S_n>x_n\}$ is a union of $\{ N_n> a \} \cap \{ S_n-N_n>b\}$ along $a+b = x_n$.
 For technical reasons it is most convenient to write $a = x_n -nK'(s)$ and $b = nK'(s)$ for some $s>0$.
-Then the probability of $\{ N_n = x_n-nK'(s)\}$ decays as $n e^{-R(x_n-nK'(s))}$ and $\{S_n-N_n > nK'(s)\}$ decays as $e^{n(K(s)-sK'(s))}$ (see~\eqref{eq:2:rao}).
-Finally the infimum present in the definition of $I(x_n)$ should be interpreted as taking the most probable choice of $s$ and thus of $a = x_n -nK'(s)$ and $b = nK'(s)$.\\
+Then the probability of $\{ N_n = x_n-nK'(s)\}$ decays as $n e^{-R(x_n-nK'(s))}$ and $\{S_n-N_n > nK'(s)\}$ decays as $n^{-1/2}e^{n(K(s)-sK'(s))}$ (see~\eqref{eq:2:rao}).
+Finally the infimum present in the definition of $I(x_n)$ should be interpreted as taking the most probable choice of $s$ and thus of $a = x_n -nK'(s)$ and $b = nK'(s)$.

-Note that the infimum in~\eqref{eq:5:rate} is attained for $s=s^*$ which is the unique solution to
+Note that the infimum in~\eqref{eq:5:rate} is attained for $s=s^*_n$ which is the unique solution to

 in the interval $[0,1]$.
-One can easily check that, for a sufficiently large $n \in \N$, the function $s \mapsto R'(x_n - nK'(s))$ is a contraction on $[0,1]$ and thus the existence and uniqueness of $s^*$ follows from the Banach fixed point theorem.
+By computing the derivative one can easily check that, for a sufficiently large $n \in \N$, the function $s \mapsto R'(x_n - nK'(s))$ is a contraction on $[0,1]$ and thus the existence and uniqueness of $s^*_n$ follows from the Banach fixed point theorem.
+We thus have the following representation

-One then checks, using the regular variation of $R'$ that $s^*$ is bounded from above by $(1+o(1)) R'(d_n)$.
+One then checks, using the regular variation of $R'$ that $s^*_n$ is bounded from above by $(1+o(1)) R'(d_n)$.
 It transpires that if $ r <2/3$ then $I(x_n) =R(x_n) +o(1)$ uniformly in $x_n\in H_n$ and for $r \geq 2/3$ we have $I(x_n) = R(d_n) + O(n^{4-3/r}\ell(n))$ uniformly in $x_n \in H_n$ for some slowly varying function $\ell$.

 \begin{theorem} Let Assumption~\ref{as:RW} be satisfied and let $J_n = \left[0, j_n^* \right] \cap \N$ where $j_n^*$ is any sequence of natural numbers which is regularly varying with index strictly less than $\min \{ 1, 3/r-3\}$.
-Then uniformly in $x \in H_n$ and $j \in J_n$,
+Then uniformly in $x_n \in H_n$ and $j \in J_n$,

 \end{theorem}